GENERAL SPRINT RULES

 See the final section below for info on submitting your form.

 When I started this idea of GOLDEN LOGS (not original, a few big contests have a similar concept), I had no idea it would become so popular.
 Many of you were striving to achieve GOLDEN LOG status, and I got a lot of comments about it.
-However for two reasons, we've switched from GOLDEN to SILVER.
+However for two reasons, we switched from GOLDEN to SILVER in mid-2013.
 Tracking logs to see if they were GOLD or not became more and more time consuming as sprint participation grew, and it was hard to tell if the wrong info in a log was the result of copying or sending.
 Our new SILVER LOG concept is one over which you have entire control no matter what the station you work does.
 As long as your log is in exactly the correct format, any errors such as a wrong number, state, etc. does not eliminate you from SILVER LOG status as it did with GOLDEN LOGS.

 Just check the following items which are ones that are the most common factors eliminating a log from SILVER status: